By Rene Schaefer, CPA MST

 At this time (August 2018), many unanswered questions remain regarding the application of the 20% QBI deduction rules.
 The federal government has announced that it expects to publish more guidance in the near future.

-While the potential for tax benefit associated with the new 20% deduction rules may be substantial, the existing provisions are complex, and can be ambiguous.
-For assistance, please contact your Clark Nuber professional or Rene Schaefer to determine if your business qualifies for the new 20% QBI deduction and what limitations may apply.
+While the potential for tax benefit associated with the new 20% deduction rules may be substantial, the existing provisions are complex and can be ambiguous, and this article should not be construed as tax advice.
+For assistance, please contact your tax professional or Rene Schaefer to determine if your business qualifies for the new 20% QBI deduction and what limitations may apply.

 © Clark Nuber PS and Developing News, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Clark Nuber PS and Developing News with appropriate and specific direction to the original content.